REGRIPPING - SELECTING & INSTALLING NEW GOLF GRIPS

 REGRIPPING - INSTALLATION PROCESS

-The installation of PURE Grips requires no adhesive tapes or solvents.
-Engineered Golf uses proprietary quick-connecting tools; the simple power of air pressure installs PURE grips as securely as any adhesive tape.
+Engineered Golf uses proprietary quick-connecting tools; the simple power of air pressure installs many types of grips without double-sided adhesive tape.
 Once installed on a steel or graphite shaft the grip is truly stable.
 The elasticity of the rubber and friction ensures the grip will not loosen or slip.

 - Regrip a club in 1/4 of the time it takes for double-sided adhesive tape installations.